Arnold Resnicoff

 Arnold E. Resnicoff (born 1946) is an American Conservative rabbi who served as a military officer and military chaplain.
 He served in Vietnam and Europe before attending rabbinical school.
-He then served as a U.S. Navy Chaplain for almost 25 years.
+He then served in the United States Navy Chaplain Corps for almost 25 years, ultimately attaining the rank of captain.
 He promoted the creation of the Vietnam Veterans Memorial and delivered the closing prayer at its 1982 dedication.
 In 1984 the President of the United States spoke on his eyewitness account of the 1983 Beirut barracks bombing.
-After retiring from the military he was National Director of Interreligious Affairs for the American Jewish Committee and served as Special Assistant (for Values and Vision) to the Secretary and Chief of Staff of the United States Air Force, serving at the equivalent military rank of Brigadier General.
+After retiring from the military he was National Director of Interreligious Affairs for the American Jewish Committee and served as Special Assistant (for Values and Vision) to the Secretary and Chief of Staff of the United States Air Force, serving at the civilian grade equivalent to brigadier general.

 Resnicoff holds several degrees, including an honorary doctorate.
 His awards include the Defense Superior Service Medal, the Department of the Air Force Decoration for Exceptional Civilian Service, and the Chapel of Four Chaplains Hall of Heroes Gold Medallion.